dbrattli/Expression/README.md

 programming"](https://fsharpforfunandprofit.com/rop/) e.g if one part of the function yields from `Nothing` then the function is side-tracked (short-circuit) and the following statements will never be executed.
 The end result of the expression will be `Nothing`.
-Thus results from such a option decorated function can either be `Ok(value)` or `Error(error_value)`.
+Thus results from such an option decorated function can either be `Ok(value)` or `Error(error_value)`.

 ```py